Research so far on this course ...

 The course involves:

-Worksheets to help understand and practice those skills.
+DIY Guides to help understand and practice those skills

-Brief weekly contact with a clinician via email and telephone (not available in every course).
+Brief weekly contact with a clinician via email and telephone (not available in all courses)

-The course aims to provide the information and skills that you would normally receive from a Clinical Psychologist, if you attend a specialist treatment facility.
-However, because many people cannot access these facilities, we developed this internet-delivered course.
-Our goal was to make it as helpful as possible and to make it freely and widely available.
+This course aims to provide the information and skills that you would normally receive from a Clinical Psychologist if you attended a specialist pain management service.
+However, because many people cannot access these facilities, we are developing and testing this internet-delivered course - our goal is to make it as helpful as possible and to make it freely and widely available.

 What have we found so far?